-The calculations we've provided rely on several built-in formulas and look-up tables included in the NRCS Cover Crop Economic Tool.
-Clearly, these are estimates; for example, per pound seed costs are based on NRCS recommended seeding rates and estimated seed costs per pound in 2014 (see below).
+The calculations provided in the five scenarios rely on several built-in formulas and look-up tables included in the NRCS Cover Crop Economic Tool.
+Clearly, these are estimates; for example, per pound seed costs are based on NRCS recommended seeding rates and estimated seed costs per pound in 2017 (see below).

-While the actual costs and benefits will vary from farm to farm and from year to year, these estimates should give a general financial picture of what you might expect when implementing cover crops on your farm.
+While the actual costs and benefits will vary from farm to farm, field to field, and year to year, these estimates should give a general financial picture of what you might expect when implementing cover crops on your farm.